 Electric dog fences also don’t always work.
 If a dog sees something they want to chase or they get frightened by loud noises like thunder or firecrackers, they can still go through the fence line in a panic or frenzy.
 And once the dog goes beyond the fence boundary, good luck getting them back in your yard as the electric fence also keeps them out of the yard once they cross the line.

 Electric dog fences will not keep other dogs or strangers off your property, which means another animal can wander into your yard and agitate your dog, causing them harm if they get too close to the perimeter in trying to run off the other animal away from your home.
 Likewise, a total stranger can just enter your yard and the dog may not react for fear of getting an electric shock in trying to protect your children.

 If you really love your dog and want to keep them safe inside your yard without hurting them or causing any stress or unnecessary aggression, I suggest one of the four following types of fences for your consideration:

 Chain Link Dog Fence

-Chain link fences are easy to install, are highly economical, and are widely considered as some of the best dog fences.
+Chain link fences are easy to install, are highly economical, and are widely considered as one of the best backyard fences for dogs.
 It also gets the job done in creating a solid barrier that keeps your dog inside the fence.
-We offer both residential and commercial grade galvanized and vinyl coated chain link fences, meaning you can choose among several types of chain link depending upon your budget and desire to create a dog fence with some visual appeal.
+We offer both residential and commercial grade galvanized and vinyl coated chain link fences, meaning you can choose among several types of chain link depending upon your budget and desire to create a dog containment fence with some visual appeal.